Anurag1101/Recursion_Algorithm_Python/README.md

             guava

-How to Run the Programs
+**How to Run the Programs**:

     Navigate to the folder where the Python files are located.
-In this case, the folder path is:
+In this case, the folder path is: C:\Users\anura\OneDrive\Desktop\Python\Recursion_Algorithm_Python

-bash
-Copy code
-C:\Users\anura\OneDrive\Desktop\Python\Recursion_Algorithm_Python
     Run the Python file:

-Open a terminal or command prompt and navigate to the directory:
+    Open a terminal or command prompt and navigate to the directory: cd "C:\Users\anura\OneDrive\Desktop\Python\Recursion_Algorithm_Python"

-bash
-Copy code
-cd "C:\Users\anura\OneDrive\Desktop\Python\Recursion_Algorithm_Python"
-Run the Python script:
+    Run the Python script: python recursion_programs.py

-bash
-Copy code
-python recursion_programs.py
 Provide inputs when prompted for each of the programs, and the output will be displayed directly in the terminal.

 Concepts Demonstrated